-Field Impacts Mitigation Measures Workers health and safety Workers need to be mindful of hospitals, and schools.
+Field Impacts Mitigation Measures Workers health and safety Workers need to be mindful of the occupational hazards working in confined spaces such as closed drains.
+Potential impacts are negative and long-term but reversible by mitigation measures. hospitals, and schools.
 Consult businesses and institutions regarding operating hours and factoring this in work schedules.
 Ensure any damage to properties and utilities will be restored or compensated to pre-work conditions.
 Comply with requirements of Government of Bangladesh Labor Law of 2006 and all applicable laws and standards on workers H&S. Ensure that all site personnel have a basic level of H&S training.
 Produce and implement a O&M health and safety (H&S) plan which include measures as: (i) excluding the public from worksites; (ii) ensuring all workers are provided with and required to use personal protective equipment (reflectorized vests, footwear, gloves, goggles and masks) at all times; (iii) providing (H&S) training9 for all site personnel; (iv) documenting procedures to be followed for all site activities; and (v) maintaining accident reports and records.
 Arrange for readily available first aid unit including an adequate supply of sterilized dressing materials and appliances Provide H&S orientation training to all new workers to ensure that they are apprised of the basic site rules of work at the site, personal protective protection, and preventing injuring to fellow workers; Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; Mark and provide sign boards.
 Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate.
 Disallow worker exposure to noise level greater than 85 dBA for a duration of more than 8 hours per day without hearing protection.
-The use of hearing protection shall D Historiaal Cultural and Archaeological Char be enforced actively.
-Physical and Cultural, and Archaeological Char All fossils, coins, articles of value of antiquity, structures cultural heritage existing drainages and built-up areas of Naogaon thus risk for chance finds is low.
-All fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest discovered on the site shall be the property of the government.
+The use of hearing protection shall be enforced actively.
+D. Historical, C ultural, and Archaeological Char Physical and Construction works will be on All fossils, coins, articles of value of antiquity, structures cultural heritage existing drainages and built-up areas of Naogaon thus risk for chance finds is low.
+All lossis, coins, articles of value of artiquity, structures and other remains of archaeological interest discovered on the site shall be the property of the government.
 Prevent workers or any other persons from removing and damaging any fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest.
 Stop work immediately to allow further investigation if any finds are suspected.